-Human cells made from iPS cells are also incredibly useful for creating human models of heart disease to get a better understanding of exactly what goes wrong and for testing different drugs or other treatments.
+Cardiac cells made from iPS cells are also incredibly useful for creating human models of heart disease to better understand exactly what goes wrong and for testing different drugs or other treatments.
 They can also be used to help predict which patients might have toxic cardiac side effects from drugs for other diseases such as cancer.

 Overview of current stem cell-based approaches to treat heart disease

 Since heart failure after heart attacks results from death of heart muscle cells, researchers have been developing strategies to “remuscularize” the damaged heart wall in efforts to improve its function.
 Researchers are transplanting different types of stem cell and progenitor cells (see above) into patients to repair the damaged heart muscle.
 These strategies have mainly used either “adult” stem cells (found in bone marrow, fat, or the heart itself) or “pluripotent” (ES or iPS) cells.

 Preliminary results from experiments with adult stem cells showed that they appeared to improve cardiac function even though they died shortly after transplantation.
 This led to the idea that these cells can release signals that can improve function without replacing the lost muscle.
 Clinical trials began in the early 2000s transplanting adult stem cells from the bone marrow and then from the heart.
 These trials demonstrated that transplanting cells into damaged hearts is feasible and generally safe for patients.
 However, larger trials that were randomized, blinded, and placebo-controlled, showed fewer indications of improved function.
 The consensus now is that adult stem cells have modest, if any, benefit to cardiac function.